-The first thing that you need to do is make sure that the skin tag area is clean.
+The first step is to ensure that the area around the skin tag is clean.
 Wash it with mild soap and water, and then pat the skin dry.

 Dip a cotton ball in water and squeeze the excess.
-It has to be wet, but not soaking wet.
+It should be damp, but not soaking wet.

-With your dropper or straw, put 2-3 drops of tea tree oil on your cotton ball.
-Place it on the skin tag and secure the cotton ball with the Band-Aid.
+Be sure to put 2-3 drops of tea tree oil on the cotton ball using the dropper or straw.
+Place the cotton ball on the skin tag and secure the cotton ball with a band-aid.

-Do this 3 times a day.
-You can also do this right before going to bed.
-Let the skin absorb the tea tree oil as you sleep.
-You will need to be patient with this method and wait for around 2-3 weeks to see noticeable results.
-The skin tag will just dry up and fall off!
+Do this three times a day or right before you go to sleep.
+Let your skin absorb the oil as you sleep.
+In around 2-3 weeks, you will see noticeable results with this method.
+The skin tag will shrivel up and drop off!

-Tea tree oil is safe on the skin, but if you are sensitive or allergic to a lot of things, it’s best to dilute the tea tree oil in water.
-If you have dry skin to begin with, tea tree oil will make skin even drier, so it’s best to apply it on other parts of your body that you won’t mind looking dry for a little while.
-Before trying other skin tag removal methods, try tea tree oil first.
-It’s 100% safe and effective.
-It’s inexpensive, not to mention pain-free!
+The tea tree oil is completely harmless on the skin, but if you are sensitive to many things or if you suffer from allergies, it’s best to dilute the tea tree oil in water.
+If you already have dry skin, then tea tree oil will make it even drier, so it’s best to apply it on other parts of your body you don’t mind looking dry for a few weeks.
+Before trying any other skin tag removal method, one should first try tea tree oil.
+It’s 100% safe and effective, not to mention affordable and pain-free.